List of recessions in the United States: Great Depression onward (1929–present)

 Following the end of World War II and the large adjustment as the economy adjusted from wartime to peacetime in 1945, the collection of many economic indicators, such as unemployment and GDP, became standardized.
 Recessions after World War II may be compared to each other much more easily than previous recessions because of these available data.
 The listed dates and durations are from the official chronology of the National Bureau of Economic Research.
 GDP data are from the Bureau of Economic Analysis, unemployment from the Bureau of Labor Statistics (after 1948).
 The unemployment rate often reaches a peak associated with a recession after the recession has officially ended.

 Until the start of the COVID-19 recession in 2020, no post-World War II era came anywhere near the depth of the Great Depression.
-In the Great Depression, GDP fell by 27% (the deepest after demobilization is the recession beginning in December 2007, during which GDP has fallen 5.1% as of the second quarter of 2009) and unemployment rate reached 10% (the highest since was the 10.8% rate reached during the 1981–1982 recession).
+In the Great Depression, GDP fell by 27% (the deepest after demobilization is the recession beginning in December 2007, during which GDP had fallen 5.1% by the second quarter of 2009) and the unemployment rate reached 24.9% (the highest since was the 10.8% rate reached during the 1981–1982 recession).

 The National Bureau of Economic Research dates recessions on a monthly basis back to 1854; according to their chronology, from 1854 to 1919, there were 16 cycles.
 The average recession lasted 22 months, and the average expansion 27.
 From 1919 to 1945, there were six cycles; recessions lasted an average 18 months and expansions for 35.
 From 1945 to 2001, and 10 cycles, recessions lasted an average 10 months and expansions an average of 57 months.
 This has prompted some economists to declare that the business cycle has become less severe.

 Many factors that may have contributed to this moderation including the establishment of deposit insurance in the form of the Federal Deposit Insurance Corporation in 1933 and increased regulation of the banking sector.
 Other changes include the use of fiscal policy in the form of automatic stabilizers to alleviate cyclical volatility.
 The creation of the Federal Reserve System in 1913 has been disputed as a source of stability with it and its policies having mixed successes.
 Since the early 1980s the sources of the Great Moderation has been attributed to numerous causes including public policy, industry practices, technology, and even good luck.